Managing approval workflows in Slack

 For most of us, Slack is the default way we communicate, replacing the email inbox.
-We spend a huge portion of our day there, between myriad channels and DMs.
+We spend a huge portion of our day there, between a myriad of channels and DMs.

-As we push more of our work into Slack, your team has probably started to try to get things approved there by messaging colleagues for sign-off.
+As you push more of our work into Slack, your teams have probably started to try to get things approved there by messaging a manager or colleagues for feedback and sign-off.
 Some of these decisions are really important to get right, but we've all been frustrated about how things can slip through the cracks in Slack DMs.